ziadoz/awesome-php/README.md

 * [Jigsaw](http://jigsaw.tighten.co/) - Simple static sites with Laravel's Blade.
 * [Sculpin](https://sculpin.io) - A tool that converts Markdown and Twig into static HTML.
 * [Spress](http://spress.yosymfony.com) - An extensible tool that converts Markdown and Twig into HTML.
+* [Cecil](https://cecil.app/) - Content driven static site generator that uses Markdown and Twig, with themes and i18n features

 ### HTTP
 *Libraries for working with HTTP.*